Himani3010/Reach/readme.txt

 Copyright © 2008-2012 Sencha Labs (http://sencha.com)

 == Change Log ==

+= 1.0.7 - 26/08/2016 =
+* Improved styling of the campaign donation widget, which was broken with version 1.4 of Charitable.
+* Display extra campaign media placement setting when Charitable Videos is enabled.

+= 1.0.6 - 25/08/2016 =
+* First official release on WordPress.org

 = 1.0.2 - 16/05/2016 =
 * Fixed HTML error in comments area.